In this fast-paced environment, have you ever wondered how mothers and other family members practice care after birth in different cultures?

-Well we have done a little research, and that and our own experiences from all over the world means that we can enlighten you a little on the care after birth given in different cultures!
+Well, we have done a little research, and that and our own experiences from all over the world means that we can enlighten you a little on the care after birth given in different cultures!

-In many Asian, Indian and African countries, and also parts of Latin America, mothers practice the tradition of “confinement”, which means that they do not leave the house for a number of days, usually 30 or 40.
+In many Asian, Indian and African countries, and also parts of South America, mothers practice the tradition of “confinement”, which means that they do not leave the house for a number of days, anywhere between 5 to 40.
 While the thought of this may have us feeling like we want to climb up the walls, this time is spent recovering from childbirth, resting through the day from the sleepless nights, establishing breastfeeding, and having the family wait on you hand and foot.

 “I credit the support and help I received during my confinement period for a relatively stress-free transition into motherhood,” said Mei Leng Wong, Editor of BabyCenter Malaysia.
 “The confinement period gave me time to learn about my babies and still know they were getting good care.
 I was stepping away from my old life and into the new, and the confinement period was a wonderful bridge between the two.”

 Sounds wonderful, doesn’t it?
 What can we take from this to make our own experiences, and experiences of women in our communities easier?